seay28/datasharingframework.github.io/docs/src/v1.5.0/maintain/fhir/access-control.md

 ## DSF and Practitioner Roles

-To types of roles can be applied to matched users.
+Two types of roles can be applied to matched users.

 #### dsf-role